semihstats/Image_Clasification/README.md

 ## Model Architecture

-The model consists of the following layers:
-- **Convolutional Layers**: Three convolutional layers with increasing filter sizes.
-- **Pooling Layers**: Max pooling layers after each convolutional layer to reduce spatial dimensions.
-- **Fully Connected Layers**: Two fully connected layers to classify the images into 50 different classes.
+The CNN model consists of three convolutional layers followed by fully connected layers to classify the images into 50 different classes.
+The architecture is as follows:

-### CNN Architecture:
-- Conv Layer 1: 3 input channels → 32 output channels, kernel size 3x3
+- **Convolutional Layer 1**: 3 input channels (RGB) → 32 output channels, kernel size 3x3
-- Conv Layer 2: 32 input channels → 64 output channels, kernel size 3x3
+- **Convolutional Layer 2**: 32 input channels → 64 output channels, kernel size 3x3
-- Conv Layer 3: 64 input channels → 128 output channels, kernel size 3x3
+- **Convolutional Layer 3**: 64 input channels → 128 output channels, kernel size 3x3
-- Fully Connected Layer 1: 128 * 16 * 16 → 512 neurons
+- **Fully Connected Layer 1**: 128 * 16 * 16 → 512 neurons
-- Fully Connected Layer 2: 512 neurons → 50 output classes
+- **Fully Connected Layer 2**: 512 neurons → 50 output classes (one per class in the dataset)

+The model also includes **MaxPooling** layers after each convolutional layer to reduce spatial dimensions and aid in feature extraction.

 ## Training

-The model is trained using:
+The model is trained using the following configurations:
 - **Optimizer**: Adam optimizer with a learning rate of 0.001.
 - **Loss Function**: Cross-Entropy Loss for multi-class classification.
 - **Batch Size**: 32
-- **Epochs**: 20
+- **Epochs**: 10

-The model's performance is evaluated by calculating accuracy on both training and test datasets.
+During training, the model's performance is evaluated by calculating accuracy on both the training and test datasets.

 ## Results

-During the training, both training and test accuracies are logged for each epoch, helping us monitor the model's progress and evaluate its generalization performance on unseen data.
+Throughout the training process, both the training and test accuracies are logged for each epoch.
+These results help us monitor the model’s progress and evaluate its ability to generalize on unseen data.

-## Setup and Usage

-To run this project, clone this repository and ensure the required libraries are installed.
-You can install the necessary dependencies using: